 Many people are listening about the IIoT, or the industrial Internet of Things, and this is a concept that is being applied in many industries that benefit from this technology.
-If you already know the meaning of IoT, continue reading below to understand what IIoT is, and what are its differences with the Internet of Things.
+If you already know the meaning of IoT, continue reading below to understand what IIoT is, and what are its differences from the Internet of Things.

 What is IIoT?